SaxoBank/openapi-samples-js/corporate-actions/events/README.md

-# Client-side Samples for placing Stock Orders
+# Client-side Sample for Corporate Actions

 This is a demonstration on how to get corporate action events with different Corporate action types (Mandatory or Voluntary).